Jyothsnadatla/CloudFacts/Control Statements new.rst

 Java
 ^^^^^^

-Do-While Loop
+do-while Loop
 ##############

-Unlike :code:`For` and :code:`While` loops, which test the loop condition at the top of the loop, the :code:`Do..While` loop checks the condition at the bottom of the loop.
+Unlike :code:`for` and :code:`while` loops, which test the loop condition at the top of the loop, the :code:`do..while` loop checks the condition at the bottom of the loop.

-A :code:`Do..While` loop is similar to the :code:`While` loop, except that a :code:`Do..While` loop is guaranteed to execute at least one time.
+A :code:`do..while` loop is similar to the :code:`while` loop, except that a :code:`do..while` loop is guaranteed to execute at least one time.

-The structure of :code:`Do-While` loop in Java is:
+The structure of :code:`do-while` loop in Java is:

 .. code-block:: java